 About Time – How time differences affect global business

 Daylight Saving Time (short DST) brings us here in Germany and most other European countries a satisfying extra-hour of sleep in October or an awkward missed breakfast date in March.
-Now the European Union is re-evaluating this concept and surveyed the citizens of its member states to find out their opinion.
+The European Union has been re-evaluating this concept and found out in a survey of the citizens of its member states that the majority would like the bi-annual time-change to be abolished.
+Yet, a draft proposal has still not been presented.
 The switch between summer and winter time makes us aware of just how artificial a construct our measurement of time really is.
 Did you ever wonder who decides what time it is and why we have different time zones today?
 How this impacts our increasingly global trade and business relations?
 Let’s talk about time!

 A short history of time